ebi-ait/hca-ebi-wrangler-central/.github/ISSUE_TEMPLATE/cellxgene-project-tracker.md

 ### Key Events

-- [ ] Collect necessary matrix, cell-type annotation, and embedding files
-- [ ] Modified var layer to meet cellxgene schema (adding feature_is_filtered)
-- [ ] Created/Modified raw.var to meet cellxgene schema
-- [ ] Modified obs layer to meet cellxgene schema
-- [ ] Created uns layer to meet cellxgene schema
-- [ ] Ensured obsm layer is present
-- [ ] Created h5ad with processed component parts using AnnData
-- [ ] Created h5ad with raw matrix and raw var using AnnData
+- [ ] Communicated with contributors and collected necessary files
-- [ ] Filtered ENSEMBL IDs from annotated and raw matrix
+- [ ] Checked that metadata in the HCA DCP matches up to number of samples in the contributor file
-- [ ] Combined processed and raw h5ad to one h5ad object
+- [ ] Edited and created a final H5ad object
 - [ ] Run [cellxgene-schema validate](https://github.com/chanzuckerberg/single-cell-curation)
-- [ ] Secondary review (?)
 - [ ] Submitted to collection in [cellxgene](https://cellxgene.cziscience.com/?curator=true)
+- [ ] Sent to CellXGene curators (Jason Hilton) to validate
+- [ ] Sent to contributors to confirm that publishing will be allowed
+- [ ] Collection has been published